countingpigeons/countingpigeons.github.io/README.md

 ### SuperBridge
   - **Type:** Data Engineering
   - **Description:** The default tool for engineering, QA, and customer-support to explore and update the Production Oracle DBoR at StarMine.
-Proposed the project, designed the views and UX, and provided all SQL statements and scripts (which I'd developed as a customer support engineer).
+Proposed the project, designed the views and UX, and coded all SQL statements and scripts (developed as a customer support engineer).
 This allows users to research underlying data in the same format as it appears on the product, make changes, trigger tasks, and automatically run all required clean-up and re-calculation tasks after manual updates.
   - **Skills:** SQL, Oracle, software design
   - **Image:**
     - ![SuperBridge](ref_superbridge.jpg?raw=true "Photo")